 As we head into the holiday, here are five examples of brands doing seasonal content right, as well as three tips you can use for your seasonal posts year-round on Twitter and Instagram.

 This photo from Pottery Barn isn’t overly salesy—in fact, without looking at the caption, you’d never know who posted it.
 This is part of what makes it so appealing: The picture seems to embody Pottery Barn’s elevated country style in a festive and colorful way without using any branding whatsoever.

-The caption doesn’t hurt, either: Notice how the brand asks readers a question, credits the owner of the photo and then tells readers how their photos can be featured, too.
-It invites engagement without seeming heavy-handed or desperate.
+The call to action doesn’t hurt, either: Notice how the brand asks readers a question, credits the owner of the photo and then tells readers how their photos can be featured, too.
+It invites engagement (a key factor for getting exposure on Instagram) without seeming heavy-handed or desperate.

 2. Halo Top

 It was ice cream, in the kitchen, with a spoon. pic.twitter.com/C22QwF5s2L

 Everyone’s favorite low-calorie ice cream brand has some of the most charming social media content around.
 This post is no exception: While it may not explicitly mention the Fourth (or any holiday), those red and white stripes just scream Americana (and summer in general).

 Unlike Pottery Barn’s post, this one does feature a photo of the brand’s offerings, but the caption doesn’t even have so much as a hashtag.
 This makes the post feel exceptionally relaxed and unaggressive.
 However, keep in mind that tweets with hashtags get double the engagement of those without, according to research from Buddy Media.